Training-Free Policy Violation Detection via Activation-Space Whitening in LLMs: Method

 \subsection{Online detection pipeline}

-At runtime, each model response is validated before being returned to the user.
-The activation at the operational layer~$\ell^\star$ is centered using the stored mean, whitened using $W^{(\ell^\star)}$, and scored (see the deployment pipeline in Fig.~\ref{fig:online}) according to
+At runtime, each response is validated before being returned (see Fig.~\ref{fig:online}).
+The activation at the operational layer $\ell^\star$ is processed to obtain the compliance score $s^{(\ell^\star)}$ (Eqs.~\ref{eq:whitened_representation},~\ref{eq:compliance_score}).
+The compliance decision is then given by